dgngulcan/nytclient-android/README.md

 # nytclient-android

-This sample app created to demonstrate the usage of [Android Architecture Components](https://developer.android.com/topic/libraries/architecture/guide.html) with [Dagger2](https://google.github.io/dagger/)
+This sample app is created to demonstrate the usage of [Android Architecture Components](https://developer.android.com/topic/libraries/architecture/guide.html) with [Dagger2](https://google.github.io/dagger/)

 News feed is obtained from [New York Times API](https://developer.nytimes.com/).